shahils01/Deep-Reinforcement-Learning-Shared-Control/README.md

 Install all the dependent package based on https://www.processon.com/view/link/5e399ebae4b03e660716b193

-Copy openai_ros, vmrc and turtlebot folder to the work space you created
+The SRC folder contain all the required packages.
+Aditionally, Install turtlebot the packages.

-Copy TD3_v1, TD3_v2, ddpg_v2, deepq_v2, and human_exp to you desire place
+The Gym folder contains TD3_v1, TD3_v2, ddpg_v2, deepq_v2, and human_exp.

 # API for Learning Algorithm